leapdao/docs/docs/validators/general.md

-# Introduction

-## How the  Leap Network works - Validator offering
+## Network Scalability

-LeapDAO is a decentralized autonomous organisation behind the Leap Network creating a scalable second layer solution for the Ethereum Blockchain.
-The Holacracy managed DAO has over 200 members world wide developing and maintaining the Network, to host a various dapp use cases by increasing the capacity of Ethereum as well as widening the scope of possible Dapps in the Ethereum ecosystem.

->“We develop Plasma Leap, a scaling technology to deliver
->scalability as global public utility to the Ethereum main-net.”

-The Leap Network creates scalability through a plasma layer two solution with proof of stake.
-Scalability is achieved through the hashing of 4000 Transactions in one Block with a Block Time of 2 - 4 seconds on the Plasma Chain.
-Then the maximal amount of 32 Blocks get stamped on the Ethereum main - net every 1 - 2 min. (the Blocktime of Ethereum).
-This makes it possible to have an awesome scalability with 1000 transactions per second and less than 4 sec. per Transactions.
+Scalability is achieved through the hashing of up to 4000 transactions in one block with a block time of 2 - 4 seconds on the Plasma chain.
+Then 32 Plasma-blocks get "anchored" on the Ethereum network every 1 - 2 min as Periods.
+The compression of many transactions into a single hash which get's submitted to the root chain enables the described scalability.

 ![Plasma Network](/img/val-img1.jpg "Description of the Plasma Network")

 Every Validator earns one Period reward during one Epoch.
 The length of the one Epoch depends on the amount of Validator slots.
-The Order is chosen randomly after each Epoch
+The Order is chosen randomly after each Epoch.

 The Leap Network will be secured by the Staking of Leap tokens through the Validators.
 To understand the Leap Network Architecture we will explain some of the key components of the economic design.

+## Glossary

 **LEAP** - The token used for staking the Plasma Chain.
-LEAP also pay the transaction fees on the Plasma chain and reward validators for validating (proposing new blocks).
+LEAP also pay the transaction fees on the Plasma chain and reward validators for proposing new blocks.

 **Stake** - An amount of LEAP token locked in the Plasma contract for a specific slot.
 The stake is used as a collateral to vouch for the correctness of submitted block.